Warner Baxter

 Warner Leroy Baxter (March 29, 1889 – May 7, 1951) was an American film actor from the 1910s to the 1940s.
 Baxter is known for his role as the Cisco Kid in the 1928 film In Old Arizona, for which he won the Academy Award for Best Actor at the 2nd Academy Awards.
 He frequently played womanizing, charismatic Latin bandit types in Westerns, and played the Cisco Kid or a similar character throughout the 1930s, but had a range of other roles throughout his career.

-Baxter began his movie career in silent films with his most notable roles being in The Great Gatsby (1926) and The Awful Truth (1925).
-Baxter's most notable talkies are In Old Arizona (1929), 42nd Street (1933), Slave Ship (1937) with Wallace Beery, Kidnapped (1938) with Freddie Bartholomew, and the 1931 ensemble short film, The Stolen Jools.
+Baxter starred in 110 films in total beginning his movie career in silent films with his most notable roles being in The Great Gatsby (1926) and The Awful Truth (1925).
+Baxter's notable sound films are In Old Arizona (1929), 42nd Street (1933), Slave Ship (1937) with Wallace Beery, Kidnapped (1938) with Freddie Bartholomew, and the 1931 ensemble short film The Stolen Jools.
 In the 1940s, he was well known for his recurring role as Dr. Robert Ordway in the Crime Doctor series of 10 films.

 For his contributions to the motion-picture industry, Baxter has a star on the Hollywood Walk of Fame.

 Early life

-Baxter was born on March 29, 1889. in Columbus, Franklin County, Ohio, to Edwin F. Baxter, born October 1, 1867, Marysville, Union County, Ohio, and Jennie (Jane) B. Barrett, born December 30, 1869, Columbus.
-Jennie Barrett was the daughter of Leroy Barrett and Hattie Snider.
-(Note: Ohio Birth Index shows date as March 30, 1889.)
-Baxter's parents were married May 10, 1888, Columbus.
-Edwin Baxter owned a cigar stand in Columbus.
-Edwin F. Baxter, son of William E. Baxter and Mary C. Miller Baxter, died on September 16, 1889, in Columbus.
-Baxter was not quite five months old when his father died.
-Baxter's mother survived her son by ten years.
-Jane/Jennie Barrett Baxter died on March 29, 1962, at her home in Beverly Hills, California.
-Her cremated remains were inurned at Forest Lawn Memorial Park, Great Mausoleum, Glendale, California, as well as those of his widow, Winifred Bryson Baxter Manger, many years later but in different locations.

-Baxter and his mother went to live with her brother in Columbus.
+Baxter was born on March 29, 1889, in Columbus, Ohio, to Edwin F. Baxter, a cigar stand operator, and Jennie (Jane) B. Barrett.
+Baxter's father died before Warner was five, and he and his mother went to live with her brother.
 They later moved to New York City, where he became active in dramatics, both participating in school productions and attending plays.
 In 1898, the two moved to San Francisco, where he graduated from Polytechnic High School.
-When the 1906 San Francisco earthquake struck, Baxter and his mother lived in Golden Gate Park for eight days and then went to live with friends in Alameda for three months.
-In 1908, they returned to Columbus.
+The pair were temporarily displaced by the 1906 San Francisco earthquake, then returned to Columbus in 1908.
 After selling farm implements for a living, Baxter worked for four months as the partner of Dorothy Shoemaker in an act on the Keith Vaudeville Circuit.